 The PO will discuss with the residence provider the individual’s relationship with the client and seek information on what the residence provider sees as the client’s needs.

 For sex offenders, residence plans will be investigated to ensure they do not violate state statute or ordinance, specifically with regard to schools/daycares and other locations restricted by statute and community regulations.
 In addition, the PO will complete a records check of the Nebraska Sex Offender Registry and will inform the residence provider and landlord the address will be listed on the Registry.

 The PO will determine if a victim resides at the residence.
-A client will not be permitted to reside with a victim or domestic partner who is a possible victim until a Batterer Invention Program has been completed by the client.
+A client will not be permitted to reside with a victim, domestic partner who may be a possible victim, or any individual who could potentially become a victim of the client until a Batterer Intervention Program has been completed by the client.